Peace education in the COVID-19 context (Part 1)

 How could our organization interact with teachers when all the schools were closed?
 The situation did not improve much when teaching went online, as teachers and students and parents grappled with the new technology and unfamiliar teaching methods using video chats from home.

-As confusion slowly became the “new normal” in the following school year, PeaceQuest joined with others to find solutions.
+As confusion slowly became the “new normal” in the following school year, PeaceQuest joined with The Ripple Effect Education (TREE) and others to find solutions.

 In December we wanted to kick-start a conversation about how we can help to advance peace and social justice education during the COVID-19 context.